 Absolutely.
-Unlike other failing brands, such as something like Radio Shack, there is equity in the 7 Up brand.
-When it was the Uncola, it was positioned against the rest of the market and it suggested that its drinkers were not ordinary.
+Unlike other failing brands, such as something like Radio Shack, there is equity in the brand.
+When it was the Uncola, it was positioned against the rest of the market.
+And it suggested that its drinkers were not ordinary.

-7 Up needs to look different and have a very different tone from what the rest of sodas advertise today.
+The soda brand needs to look different and have a very different tone from what the rest of sodas advertise today.
 Through quantitative research, 7 Up (and, in essence, the Dr. Pepper Snapple Group) needs to find the emotional triggers that drive how consumers choose soft drinks.
-Once those triggers are found, 7 Up must claim it and define thatas who 7 Up drinkers are and why that makes them different.
+Once those triggers are found, 7 Up must claim and define them as who its drinkers are and why that makes them different.

 The Uncola isn’t dead.
-Its spirit just needs to be brought back to life in a new form.
+Bring back its spirit in a new form.